opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 Hereafter, it is proposed that candidates will also be required to declare the extent of ownership they have in the strata development.
 In addition, they will have to declare any ownership interests held by connected persons related to them.
 Such connected persons will include immediate family members as well as companies in which the candidate and/or his family collectively hold more than 5% voting power.
 The aim of this additional disclosure requirement is to enhance the transparency of the sales committee election process and help other owners make a more informed decision on whom they should elect to their sale committee.

 142    The defendants referred to the Minister’s explanation for their submission that declaration of the fact that an associate owns another unit must be made.
-Because the Minister did not discuss the “awareness” element (see \[139\] above), the defendants also contended that there was no scope for the argument that declaration is only required when a candidate believes he has any actual or potential conflict of interest.[\[note: 127\]](#Ftn_127)
+Because the Minister did not discuss the “awareness” element (see \[139\] above), the defendants also contended that there was no scope for the argument that declaration is only required when a candidate believes he has any actual or potential conflict of interest.[^127]

 143    It seemed to me that it was arguable that the Minister’s explanation went even further than the defendants’ submissions if considered at face value only.
 The Minister’s explanation suggested that a candidate was to declare the extent of his ownership in the strata development even if he owned only one unit.
 The first part of the Minister’s explanation did not say that a candidate was to declare the extent of his ownership only if he owned more than one unit.
 “In addition”, a candidate was to declare the extent of ownership of “connected persons” related to him, _ie_, “associates”.